bappygolder/CodeLibrary/Project Starter/readme.md

 This folder contains a brand new website starter project.
 This folder gives a quick start to new website/web projects.

-## Resources
-- [Mark Down Editor](https://jbt.github.io/markdown-editor) (To edit this document)

 ## Getting Started / Usage

-- Download the project
+1. Download the project
-- Remove this document named ` readme.md ` and located in the project root
+2. Remove this document named ` readme.md ` and located in the project root
+3. Remove anything else that you don't want in the project.
+See **What's In The Project** section for more.
-- Start coading
+4. Start coading

 ## The Vision